gskoljarev/bodulica/README.md

 Send notifications about infrastructure changes and disruptions on Croatian islands.

-Please visit https://skoljarev.com/bodulica and subscribe to start receiving notifications.
+Visit https://skoljarev.com/bodulica and subscribe via email to start receiving notifications.

 ## Documentation